How to find a place to live in Luxembourg

 Traditional co-living:

-Appartager.lu is a site which lists all the available co-living places offered in Luxembourg by private persons and real estate agencies alike.
+Appartager.lu is a site that lists all the available co-living places offered in Luxembourg by private persons and real estate agencies alike.
 By creating a profile, you can also announce to other people on the platform that you’re looking for a place to live, so that the landlords and agencies can contact you directly.

-Coliving.com allows you to search for your co-living-adventure in Luxembourg, by setting several parameters such as your budget and your move-in date.
+Coliving.com allows you to search for your co-living adventure in Luxembourg by setting several parameters, such as your budget and your move-in date.
 Here, you can also contact your future flatmates directly and find like-minded people to live with.

 Intergenerational co-living: